emaloney/MBDataEnvironment/README.md

 [MBExpression asString:@"You ^if(!$user.isAdmin|do not |)have admin privileges"];
 ```

 Note that the entire *false result* clause is optional.
-If the *false result* clause and the '`|`' (pipe character) that precedes it are omitted, `nil` is returned when the *boolean expression* evaluates to `false`:
+If the *false result* clause and the `|` (pipe character) that precedes it are omitted, `nil` is returned when the *boolean expression* evaluates to `false`:

 ```objc
 [MBExpression asObject:@"^if(F|hello)"];
 ```

-The expression above will always return `nil` because in a boolean context, the uppercase letter '`F`' represents the boolean constant `false`.
-(In all other contexts, '`F`' is simply a text literal with no special meaning.)
+The expression above will always return `nil` because in a boolean context, the uppercase letter `F` represents the boolean constant `false`.
+(In all other contexts, `F` is simply a text literal with no special meaning.)

 ##### Quoting